HISTORY OF GOING PLACES

-Numerous organizations focus on providing the basic needs of food, clothing, and shelter, yet one thing often overlooked for children is their need for Joy.
+Numerous organizations focus on providing the basic needs of food, clothing, and shelter, yet one thing often overlooked for children is their social-emotional need for Joy.
 For many kids living in poverty, it is when they get home from school that the real stress begins.
 So why a bike?

 These kids can live in less-than-desirable and unpredictable circumstances and a bike provides them with a sense of freedom and escape.
 It also builds self-worth by being the first item of value they can call their own.
 A bike can restore the innocence of childhood that many have had taken away.

 A person may have all of the basic "needs" in life, but what kind of life is one without Joy?
 What kind of adult will a child grow up to be if they have lacked Joy?